 IRIX provides profiling tools that can be used on Fortran parallel programs.
 Both pixie(1) and pc-sample profiling can be used (pc-sampling can help show the system overhead).
 On jobs that use multiple threads, both these methods will create multiple profile data files, one for each thread.
 You can use the standard profile analyzer prof(1) to examine this output.
-(Refer to the MIPS Compiling and Performance Tuning Guide for details about using prof.) Also, timex(1) indicates whether or not the parallelized versions performed better overall than the serial version.
+Also, timex(1) indicates whether or not the parallelized versions performed better overall than the serial version.

 The profile of a Fortran parallel job is different from a standard profile.
-As mentioned in "Analyzing Data Dependencies for Multiprocessing" on page 73, to produce a parallel program, the compiler pulls the parallel DO loops out into separate subroutines, one routine for each loop.
+As mentioned in "Analyzing Data Dependencies for Multiprocessing" on page 76, to produce a parallel program, the compiler pulls the parallel DO loops out into separate subroutines, one routine for each loop.
 Each of these loops is shown as a separate procedure in the profile.
 Comparing the amount of time spent in each loop by the various threads shows how well the workload is balanced.

 In addition to the loops, the profile shows the special routines that actually do the multiprocessing.
-The mp_parallel_do routine is the synchronizer and controller.
-Slave threads wait for work in the routine mp_slave_wait_for_work.
+The \\mp\parallel\do routine is the synchronizer and controller.
+Slave threads wait for work in the routine \\mp\slave\wait\for\work.
 The less time they wait, the more time they work.
 This gives a rough estimate of how parallel a program is.